Overview ↑ Back to top

 Orders remain pending ↑ Back to top

-- Referring URL: First and foremost, verify that you have properly configured and provided your referring URL with Global Payments.
+- Confirm your referring URL.
+Verify that you have provided your referring URL to Global Payments.

-- Access Logs: The final test is to perform another test transaction while watching your web server (generally apache) access logs.
-This is something that you may require assistance from your server host with, depending on your technical ability and particular host.
-If you see something similar to the following after you perform your test transaction:
+- Check server access logs.
+Finally, try submitting a transaction while watching your web server (generally apache) access logs.
+This may require assistance from your server host, depending on your host and your own technical ability.
+If you see something like the following after you perform a test transaction…

 In some cases, when a customer uses a saved card at checkout, this plugin will process a €0.02 authorization rather than a €0 order.
-This will occur when:
+This occurs when: